asu-kim/personal-llm-kg/README.md

 Run the following commands:

 ```
-python knowledge_graph_calendar.py --input <add your output path for the calendar from dataset directory in json format> --output_csv <path to the output.csv file> --output_svg <path to save the vizualisation of kg in svg> --output_png <path to save the vizualisation of kg in png>
+python knowledge_graph_calendar.py --input <add your output path for the calendar from dataset directory in JSON format> --output_csv <path to the output.csv file> --output_svg <path to save the vizualization of kg in svg> --output_png <path to save the vizualization of kg in png>
-python knowledge_graph.py --input <add your output path for the conversation data from dataset directory in txt format> --output <path to the output.csv file> --image <path to save the vizualisation of kg in png>
+python knowledge_graph.py --input <add your output path for the conversation data from dataset directory in txt format> --output <path to the output.csv file> --image <path to save the vizualization of kg in png>
 ```
-Example output found in your csv file:
+Example output found in your CSV file:

 1.
 | Source              | Target                     | Edge                      |